-The Viking Trail shares a section of the Riverside Trail to create a 1.2 mile-wooded loop that starts and ends at the High School.
-The Viking Trail, unlike the Riverside Trail is a natural surface trail and provides a few access points to Little Androscoggin River.
+The Viking Trail, beginning at same trailhead at the high school as the Riverside trail, is managed by the school disctrict.
+The Viking Trail can be used in combination with a section of the Riverside Trail to create a 1.2-mile loop that starts and ends at the High School, and takes hikers through a pleasant wooded area away from the river.
+The Viking Trail, unlike the Riverside Trail, is a natural surface trail and as such is not an accessible trail.

 Visit Healthy Oxford Hills online for more information or contact: